Heading to Ottawa? This short, sharp guide skips the fluff—get the essentials for an epic trip:

 - The Parliament Buildings are open to the public for tours, free of charge, seven days a week.
 Visitors can take a guided tour of the buildings, attend a debate, and check out the Peace Tower or Memorial Chamber.

-- It’s never bad time to check out the Rideau Canal.
-Take a ride down the canal in a water taxi or boat, skate along the frozen river in the winter, or fish along its banks in the summer.
-The world’s largest skating rink, this is one of the oldest attractions in Ottawa.
+– Changing of the guard: 10:00 a.m. daily, from late June to late August - Check out the Rideau Canal.
+Take a ride down the canal in a water taxi or boat, skate along the frozen river in the winter (hasn’t been cold enough for this in the last few years), or fish along its banks in the summer.
+The world’s largest skating rink, and one of the oldest attractions in Ottawa.

 - The Canada Aviation and Space Museum houses one of the top collections of aircraft in the world, with over 115 airplanes and full-size replicas.